Zakarialabib/myStockMaster/README.md

 -   Warehouse Management
 -   Settings Management

-Milstones :
+## Milstones :

-Adjustments needs improvement (modals)
+- Send telegram to admin when trasnactions are made
-Purchase needs improvement livewire
+- Send products through telegram bot to customers
-Quatation needs improvement livewire
+- Send email to admin when trasnactions are made
-POS needs improvement livewire
+- Sync with woocommerce to get products and orders
-Send telegram to admin when trasnactions are made
+- Sync with youCan to get products and orders
-Send email to admin when trasnactions are made
+- Sync with Shopify to get products and orders

 ## Changelog